California State Board of Education

 The California State Board of Education (SBE) is the governing and policy-making body of the California Department of Education.
+The State Board of Education was established by statute in 1852, then later amended into the California Constitution in 1884.
 The State Board of Education sets K-12 education policy in the areas of standards, instructional materials, assessment, and accountability.
 The State Board of Education adopts textbooks for grades K-8, adopts regulations to implement legislation, and has authority to grant waivers of the Education Code.
 Content standards are designed to encourage the highest achievement of every student, by defining the knowledge, concepts, and skills that students should acquire at each grade level.
+These standards include English Language Arts, Mathematics, Career Technical Education, Computer Science, and more.

+Board Members

-The State Board of Education has eleven members, including one student member, all appointed by the governor of California.
-The student member is selected from a group of three students nominated by the board.
-Those are picked from the delegation of the Student Advisory Board on Education, a conference run by the California Association of Student Councils.
+California's State Board of Education consists of eleven members, including one student member, who are appointed by the governor of California and approved by the senate.
+Members of the board have a term limit of four years, while student board members are limited to one term year.
+To select the student member, the current Board nominates three students to be selected from by the Student Advisory Board on Education, a conference run by the California Association of Student Councils.